LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 There are a few important limits to consider when designing a custom
 VisionBlock:

-- An ImageLink exposes the newest image rather than queuing every image.
-A slow consumer can skip frames and must not assume that image identifiers are consecutive.
-If every frame must be handled, an ImageLink alone is not the appropriate transport.
+- Design consumers for the latest-frame behavior documented in :doc:`../concepts/regular_links_and_image_links`.
+A consumer can skip frames and must use the metadata it actually receives.
 - A Block has one output image format for the duration of a test.
 All images sent by it must have that shape and dtype, and all its outgoing ImageLinks expose the same published image.
 Use separate VisionBlocks when a workflow